 Supplements & Natural Medicine for Diverticulitis

-Of the several natural remedies for diverticulitis currently under clinical investigation, berberine and curcumin show the most promise, especially for Post-Diverticulitis Syndrome which presents with IBS-like symptoms after an acute episode.
+Of the several natural remedies for diverticulitis currently under clinical investigation, supplements for diverticulitis such as berberine and curcumin show the most promise, especially for Post-Diverticulitis Syndrome which presents with IBS-like symptoms after an acute episode.

 Berberine appears especially beneficial, as it increases the production of butyrate, a vital short-chain fatty acid for regulating the intestinal environment, alleviating mucosal inflammation, and fortifying the gut walls.
 Butyrate was even found in human trials to lower the recurrence of diverticulitis episodes.